Cycle of poverty: Effects on children

 Children are most vulnerable to the cycle of poverty.
 Because a child is dependent on their guardian(s), if a child's guardian is in poverty, then they will be also.
 It is almost impossible for a child to pull themself out of the cycle due to age, lack of experience, lack of a job, etc. Because children are at such a young and impressionable age, the scars they gain from experiencing poverty early in life inevitably carry on into their adult life.
 "Childhood lays the foundations for adult abilities, interests, and motivation."
 Therefore, if they learn certain poverty-related behaviors in childhood, the behaviors are more likely to perpetuate.

 Studies have shown that household structure sometimes has a connection to childhood poverty.
 Most studies on the subject also show that the children who are in poverty tend to come from single-parent households (most often matriarchal).
 In 1997, nearly 8.5 million (57%) poor children in the US came from single-parent households.
 With the rate of divorce increasing and the number of children born out of wedlock increasing, the number of children who are born into or fall into single-parent households is also increasing.
 However, this does not mean that the child/children will be impoverished because of it.

 According to Ashworth, Hill, & Walker (2004), both urban and rural poor children are more likely to be isolated from the nonpoor in schools, neighborhoods, and their communities.
-Human nature is to have relationships with others but when a child is isolated due to their socioeconomic status, it's hard to overcome that when the status doesn't improve.
+Human nature is to have relationships with others but when a child is isolated due to their socioeconomic status, it is hard to overcome that when the status does not improve.
 Therefore, poor children also have more tense relationships which sometimes results in abnormal, non-constructive, or other unexplained behaviors.

 There have been programs developed to specifically address the needs of poor children.
 Francis Marion University's Center of Excellence to Prepare Teachers of Children of Poverty has a number of initiatives devoted to equipping teachers to be more effective in raising the achievement of children of poverty.
 It is located in South Carolina and provides direct teacher training as well as facilitates research in the area of poverty and scholastic achievement.
 Head Start is a program for low income families who provides early childhood education as well as parent involvement.
 Results show that attending these programs increases children's academic outcomes.
 The problem is that in high poverty areas this is supposed to be a helpful resource, but they start to hold lower quality due to lack of funds to keep places updated.

 Often the communities in which impoverished children grow up in are crime ridden areas; examples of these areas in America are Harlem and the Bronx.
 Crime and maltreatment at a young age may reduce a child's ability to learn by up to 5%.
 Adopting a criminal lifestyle only worsens the effects of the cycle as they are often incarcerated or killed in many types of gang violence.